NuKeeperDotNet/NuKeeper/site/content/platform/azure-devops.md

 NuKeeper supports Azure Devops, VSTS and TFS on premise.
 The same instruction apply for all these platforms!
 {{% /notice %}}

-NuKeeper supports intergration with Azure Devops in two ways.
+NuKeeper supports integration with Azure Devops in two ways.
 One of them is to use the **repo** command and the other one is through the **extension**.
 The benefit of the extension is that you can make a build pipeline with the extension and schedule your pipeline.
 This way you can automate your updating flow.

 ## Extension